dt4148/ibee_technical_assignment/README.md

 In the filters input field, enter your desired filters as key=value pairs separated by commas.

-To filter by city: city=New York
+To filter by city: city=Delhi

-To filter by age: age=30
+To filter by age: age=42

-To combine filters: city=New York,age=30
+To combine filters: city=Delhi,age=42

 Optionally, adjust limit and offset.